Help for the Andes Foundation

-For more than thirteen years the Help for the Andes Foundation has been working on implementing programs in health and education to improve the quality of life of those in need.
+For more than twenty years the Help for the Andes Foundation has been working on implementing programs in health and education to improve the quality of life of those in need.
 The perceived need becomes our opportunity.

 Our foundation has demonstrated exceptional solidarity with the world's poor and shared the responsibility for ensuring that we work to implement our programs in the most effective way.